-For the 2018-2019 school year the cost of the course is approximately \$70 per credit hour, \$210 total, which is a fraction of what a student would pay if it were taken at a college or university.
+The cost of the course is approximately \$70 per credit hour, \$210 total, which is a fraction of what a student would pay if it were taken at a college or university.

 Prerequisite: Spanish III

 H.S.
 Credit: 1/2 unit

 College Credit: 3 credits

 Exam: Local exam